shrivastava-prateek/vaccinebot/README.md

 # vaccinebot

 ## Telegram bot with username: @debugchaos_vaccine_bot
-### Please note: This bot only supports availability for India only.
+### Please note: This bot supports India region only.

 ### Description:
 This bot will notify you when there is slot available.